 Gum diseases range from simple gum inflammation to a serious condition that causes major damage to the soft tissue and bone that support the teeth.
 Gum disease is caused by tartar, which forms when plaque is not completely removed by brushing or flossing.
 Tartar can harden and only be removed by a professional dental cleaning.

-- Periodontitis: The next stage of periodontal disease is periodontitis, the point at which the bone supporting the teeth and holding them into the jaw becomes infected.
+The next stage of periodontal disease is periodontitis, the point at which the bone supporting the teeth and holding them into the jaw becomes infected.
 Untreated gingivitis forces the gums to pull away from the teeth and form pockets that can become infected.
 As bacteria infects the bone, the immune system responds by attempting to fight off the bacteria, but as a result, the bone and other connective tissues of the teeth can begin to break down and eventually reach the point of being damaged enough that the teeth need to be removed.

 Gum disease is the primary reason for tooth loss in adults.
 Periodontal therapy is therefore of the utmost importance.

-The Steps of Periodontal Therapy
+The Steps of Gum Disease Treatment

 Gum Disease Treatment at Park Avenue Dental